TidycodeIT/nuxt3-magento-sdk-storefront/README.md

 ![Image](https://user-images.githubusercontent.com/45824492/245919144-03993fa2-1061-4c24-8e38-4be806725131.png)

-# The Next Magneto Storefront from Vue Storefront
+# The Next Magento Storefront from Vue Storefront
 A boilerplate storefront built with the Vue Storefront Magento 2 Integration and Storefront UI

 🚧 This repo is under heavy development.
 Expect breaking changes regularly.
 Do not use for production 🚧